- Home

 Salesforce Health Cloud takes the best of Salesforce’s popular CRM system and refocuses it around healthcare.
 It helps healthcare practices manage patient relationships and improve communication between teams.
 It’s built to support HIPAA compliance and complex workflows.

-A user shared that Salesforce Health Cloud makes it easy to monitor care plan progress, check claim statuses, and communicate directly with agents.
+A user shared on G2 that Salesforce Health Cloud makes it easy to monitor care plan progress, check claim statuses, and communicate directly with agents.
 They also appreciated the intelligent system that recommends resources and programs to support healthier habits and lower costs.

 According to one reviewer, the platform provides more capabilities than their team currently uses, which can make it feel cluttered at times.
 They added that performance is generally stable, though large data loads can be slowed by encryption-related delays.